lwjglgamedev/zvk/bookcontents/chapter-03/chapter-03.md

 };
 ```

-As you can see they are basically a `cleanup` function to free resources plus one additional method name `wait` which will be used later on.
-This method just calls the Vulkan `deviceWaitIdle` function which waits that all the pending operations on any queue for that device complete.
+As you can see they are basically a `cleanup` function to free resources plus one additional function named `wait` which will be used later
+on.
+This function just calls the Vulkan `deviceWaitIdle` function which waits that all the pending operations on any queue for that device
+complete.

 ## Surface

 Once that we have defined the `VkPhysDevice` it is time to create a surface to display the rendering results.
-In order to create the surface we will create a
+In order to create the surface
-new struct named `VkSurface` (Remember to update the `mod.zig` file to include it: `pub const surf = @import("vkSurface.zig");`).
-The following picture
+we will create a new struct named `VkSurface` (Remember to update the `mod.zig` file to include it:
-updates all the concepts viewed up to now with this new class.
+`pub const surf = @import("vkSurface.zig");`).
+The following picture updates all the concepts viewed up to now with this new struct.

 ![UML Diagram](rc03-yuml-03.svg)